Horbenkodev/hugo-blog/content/posts/must-have-considerations-when-implementing-a-corporate-lms/index.md

 ---
 title: Must-Have Considerations When Implementing a Corporate LMS
 draft: false
-publishDate: 2019-07-09T00:00:00Z
+publishDate: 2019-07-09T00:00:00.000Z
 image: Corporate-lms-implementation.jpg
 og_image: Corporate-lms-implementation.jpg
-description: In the age of e-learning, Learning Management Systems are vitally important when you want to invest in staff training.
+description: In the age of e-learning, Learning Management Systems are vitally important.
 These systems provide companies with ubiquitous learning opportunities as it is all done online.
 promote:
   promote: false
 top: false